 But who knows?
 The most important reason to freeze tofu is that it allows you to eat it more often!
 This may sound silly, but I love having access to fresh tofu whenever I want it.
 It's delicious and versatile.
 So go ahead and give these methods a try.

 You will find different types of tofu, like silken, medium-firm, and extra-firm tofu; they all serve different purposes; you may want to check out some great recipes using silken tofu.
+We particularly love this hashbrown breakfast casserole which is fantastic for a weekend brunch or Christmas morning.

 📚 Favorite tofu recipes